-- Application Rule: 2000 Sessions (Section 7.12.1).
+- Application Rule: select default-trunk.

-- Border Rule: default.
+- Border Rule: select default.

-- Media Rule: default-low-med (Section 7.12.2).
+- Media Rule: select default-low-med.

-- Security Rule: default-low.
+- Security Rule: select default-low.

-- Signaling Rule: default (Section 7.12.3).
+- Signaling Rule: select default.

 - Click Finish.

-7.14.End Point Flows
+7.13.
+End Point Flows

 When a packet is received by Avaya SBCE, the content of the packet (IP addresses, URIs, etc.) is used to determine which flow it matches.
 Once the flow is determined, the flow points to a policy group which contains several rules concerning processing, privileges, authentication, routing, etc. Once routing is applied and the destination endpoint is determined, the policies for this destination endpoint are applied.
 The context is maintained, so as to be applied to future packets in the same flow.
 The following screen illustrates the flow through the Avaya SBCE to secure a SIP trunk call.